vuejs/vuepress/packages/docs/docs/miscellaneous/local-development.md

 You already have VuePress registered:

 - If you already link VuePress from [Link](#link).
 It’s totally fine.
 If you make changes because it is symlink you dont have to re run something.
 You will have to rerun yarn tsc if you update shared-utils package.
 Nothing more
-- If you didn't do anything.
+- If you didn’t do anything.
 You already have VuePress linked somewhere.
 What you have to do is deleting folder where you ran `yarn link` or `yarn unlink`.

 ## More